How can I compensate my residential real estate broker?

 I do not agree with my broker on his compensation

 The OACIQ does not usually intervene in compensation disputes between brokers or agencies.
-However, we put at your disposal protection mechanisms in case ethical breaches are committed by real estate and mortgage brokers.
+However, we put at your disposal protection mechanisms in case ethical breaches are committed by real estate brokers.
 Discover what the OACIQ can do for you.

 If you cannot agree with him, or are not satisfied, you may also contact the executive officer of the agency to which the broker is affiliated.
 The agency executive officer is responsible for ensuring that his agency and the brokers acting on its behalf respect their ethical obligations and put the protection of the parties and the transaction first.